wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 grafana/grafana
 ~~~

-* Create a file with the URL:s you want to test by *nano /sitespeed.io/urls.txt*:
+* Create a file with the URL:s you want to test by *sudo nano /sitespeed.io/urls.txt*:

 ~~~
 http://www.myfirsturl.com